anderspitman/anderspitman.net/entries/17/entry.md

-TL;DR - This site is now browseable from the command line using cURL.
+TL;DR - This site is now browsable from the command line using cURL.
 Give it a try:

 ```bash